alfredohernandezinostroza/MetaSpread/paper.md

 # Supporting information

 Movie S1: Example 1 of spatiotemporal evolution of tumor growth in the primary site (default parameters, diffusion-dominated movement).
 Movie S2: Example 2 of spatiotemporal evolution of tumor growth in the primary site (parameters with haptotaxis-dominated movement of cells).
-All the parameters are as default, except for the diffusion coefficients $D_M$ and $D_E$, where in movie 2 they correspond to

-$1 \cdot 10^{-10}$ and $0.5 \cdot 10^{-11}$, respectively.
+All the parameters are as default, except for the diffusion coefficients $D_M$ and $D_E$, where in movie 2 they correspond to $1 \cdot 10^{-10}$ and $0.5 \cdot 10^{-11}$, respectively.

 # Acknowledgements

-We acknowledge the contribution of Murillo Texeira.
+We acknowledge the contributions of Murillo Texeira and Vinicius Schaedler to this project.

 E. G. acknowledges support by the Portuguese Foundation for Science and Technology (FCT) via CEECIND/03051/2018.